Cerchie/notes-for-gh-video/wade-review.md

 }
 ```

- Next, I’m going to create a GitHubPRRatio class to hold this processing… process!.
+ Next, I’m going to create a GitHubPRRatio class to hold this processing… process! as well as the function that loads our properties, the processor instance, the store builder, and a value mapper to help us get our data into the right shape.
 I’ll need some variables:

 ```java